 When your manuscript is accepted for publication you will receive a final "Accept" decision letter from the Associate Editor for your submission.
 Once you receive this acceptance, we ask that you follow the directions below and supply us with the following materials to ensure timely publication of your manuscript.
 Please do not send us these materials until your manuscript is formally and fully accepted.
-Do NOT resubmit these materials to our ScholarOne submission site.
-Instead, PLEASE SEND THESE MATERIALS to firstname.lastname@example.org:
+If you have any questions, please contact firstname.lastname@example.org.

 Please ensure it conforms to the Publication Checklist requirements (failure to do so may lead to the manuscript being returned to you for correction, and could delay publication).

 Please download, save, and complete the Public Summary Form.

 All authors listed on the manuscript must submit a full conflict of interest disclosure form, which is adapted from the International Committee of Medical Journal Editors Conflict of Interest Form (with permission).

 Optional: Color Figures

 Color figures publish online for free, but if you would like your figures printed in color there is a fee.
 Please complete and return the Color Charge Form.

 Other Important Information and Materials:

 Child Development Online Supplementary Materials